 One thing you may want to invest in from the get-go, though, is a set of quality yoga clothing.
 Sure, you can wear any loose t-shirt and slacks.
 But yoga clothing is sewed specifically for it to move along with your body and it can definitely take more tugs and pulls than general sportswear.

-And one thing you don’t want to be worrying about in yoga class, is who can see what of yours when you do what.
-Sounds to us that paying a little bit for the peace of mind that your quality yoga pants will keep everything where they need to be seems like a very sound investment indeed!
-On top of durability and flexibility, Yuriyasa’s stylish yoga pants which take you easily from stretches to street, also promise no dreaded 🐫-toe or VPL!
+And one thing you don’t want to be worrying about in yoga class is who can see what of yours when you do what.
+Sounds to us that paying a little bit for the peace of mind that your quality yoga pants will keep everything where they need to seem like a very sound investment indeed!
+On top of durability and flexibility, Yuriyasa’s stylish yoga pants which take you easily from stretches to the street, also promise no dreaded 🐫-toe or VPL!

 #2 Being too serious

 We know you’re taking your yoga practice seriously, incorporating it into your life, changing up your lifestyle habits, working good clean food into your diet… But don’t forget to have fun, and breathe!
 Doing your best and pushing your limits doesn’t mean forcing your body through a rigorous battle of struggles that ends up in nothing more than frustration.